-- A Breast Cancer Risk Assessment (preferably usingincluding the Breast Cancer Consortium Risk Model (BCSC) which incorporates breast density, the International Breast Cancer Intervention Study (IBIS)/ Tyrer-Cuzick model (IBIS); the Breast and Ovarian Analysis of Disease Incidence and Carrier Estimation Algorithm model (BOADICEA), the modified Gail (NCCN, 20192021) (also known as the Breast Cancer Risk assessment tool (BCRAT)) or Tyrer Cuzick or other validated risk assessment models) that identifies the patient as having a lifetime risk of 20% or greater of developing breast cancer. - Approve annually beginning 10 years prior to youngest family member's age at diagnosis or at age 40, whichever comes first, but not before age 30-25 (ACR, 2018; ASBrS, 2017; Levitan, 2019; Marino, 2018; NCCN, 204219). - Patients with lifetime risk of 20% or greater of developing breast cancer based on history of lobular neoplasia (LCIS/ALH (Lobular Carcinoma in Situ /Atypical Lobular Hyperplasia)) or ADH (atypical ductal hyperplasia). - Approve annually beginning at age of diagnosis of LCIS/ALH or ADH but not prior to age 25 (NCCN, 2021). - Patients with history of extensive chest irradiation (usually as treatment for Hodgkin's or other lymphoma between ages ten and thirty). - o Begin ten-eight years after radiation, but not prior to age 25 (NCCN, 201821)- - Patients with known BRCA 1/2 mutation - o Approve annually starting at age 25 (ASBrS, 2017; NCCN, 201921)-
+- A Breast Cancer Risk Assessment (including the Breast Cancer Consortium Risk Model (BCSC) which incorporates breast density, the International Breast Cancer Intervention Study (IBIS)/ Tyrer-Cuzick model, the Breast and Ovarian Analysis of Disease Incidence and Carrier Estimation Algorithm model (BOADICEA), the modified Gail (NCCN, 2021) (also known as the Breast Cancer Risk assessment tool (BCRAT)) or other validated risk assessment models) that identifies the patient as having a lifetime risk of 20% or greater of developing breast cancer1 - Approve annually beginning 10 years prior to youngest family member's age at diagnosis or at age 40, whichever comes first, but not before age 252-6 (ACR, 2018; ASBrS, 2017; Levitan, 2019; Marino, 2018; NCCN, 2021) - Patients with lifetime risk of 20% or greater of developing breast cancer based on history of lobular neoplasia (LCIS/ALH (Lobular Carcinoma in Situ /Atypical Lobular Hyperplasia)) or ADH (atypical ductal hyperplasia) - Approve annually beginning at age of diagnosis of LCIS/ALH or ADH but not prior to age 252 (NCCN, 2021)

-\ National Imaging Associates, Inc. (NIA) is a subsidiary of Magellan Healthcare, Inc.
+^{} National Imaging Associates, Inc. (NIA) is a subsidiary of Magellan Healthcare, Inc.